RedisJSON/RedisJSON/docs/commands.md

 <sup>&#8224;</sup> while this is acceptable for objects where N is small, access in larger ones can
 be optimized.
 This is planned for a future version.

+## ReJSON API

+Each of the module's commands is described in detail in the sections below.
+Each command section's header is the syntax for the command, where:

+*   Command and subcommand names are in uppercase, for example `JSON.SET` or `INDENT`
+*   Mandatory arguments are enclosed in angle brackets, e.g. `<path>`
+*   Optional arguments are enclosed in square brackets, e.g. `[index]`
+*   Additional optional arguments are indicated by three periods, i.e. `...`

+Commands usually require a key's name as their first argument and the path is generally assumed to be the root if not specified.

+The time complexity of the command does not include that of the [path](#time-complexity-of-path-evaluation).
+The size - usually denoted _N_ - of a value is:

+*   1 for scalar values
+*   The sum of sizes items in a container

 ## ReJSON data type commands

 ### <a name="del" />`JSON.DEL <key> <path>`